openbmc/openbmc/poky/documentation/test-manual/intro.rst

 parallel and changing metadata leads to changing checksums, which confuses BitBake while running in parallel.
 If this is necessary, copy layers to a temporary location and modify them.
 Some tests need to change metadata, such as the devtool tests.
-To prevent the metadate from changes, set up temporary copies of that data first.
+To protect the metadata from changes, set up temporary copies of that data first.